 It’s that time of year when we’re all starting to plan our summer vacations.
 Sure, we all spend half of winter dreaming about tropical islands, white powdery sand and crystal clear oceans, but now it’s April and the weather’s hotting up and the summer’s getting closer and closer, it’s time to finally bite the bullet and make that vacation booking.
+You can choose to drive your own car or if not try a car rental.
 But it can be hard to decide what exactly you want to do and where you want to go – here are some vacation ideas to help you make your mind up…

 One of the most laid back countries in the world, the Caribbean island of Jamaica is the ideal vacation for anyone who wants to explore a new country that’s packed with sunshine, great food, and mellow vibes.
 Kingston is one of the most bustling and vibrant cities in the whole of the Caribbean – take in some urban culture there before experiencing the glorious luxury of Montego Bay.
 Jamaica’s known for being the birthplace of reggae superstar Bob Marley, and there’s still a great music scene there that you can explore along with traditional Jamaican cuisine like the national dish of ackee and saltfish, along with jerk chicken curry goat and fried plantain, with a shot of rum to wash everything down.
 Jamaica’s also the perfect place for anyone who loves sandy beaches, with clear waters, a rocky coastline and mountains and banana groves that are perfect for anyone who wants a side of exploration with their vacation.